nickjj/docker-web-framework-examples/phoenix/README.md

 ## Defaults

-**This example app is based off the latest Phoenix 1.3.x release.**
+**This example app is based off the latest Phoenix 1.4.x release.**

 - `build_path` and `deps_path` are set to build to `/elixir` in `mix.esx`
-- Use Webpack to prepare for Phoenix 1.4 (it will be the new default)
 - Various config options were defined in `.env`
 - Database configuration is read in through ENV variables
 - An example root page is available at `/` using a `page` controller